Ports

 -

-Optional: select the server or Managed Kubernetes cluster node to which you want to add this port.
+Optional: select a server or a Managed Kubernetes cluster node to which you want to add this port.

 -

-Add a cloud server or Managed Kubernetes cluster node to the subnet via port
+Add a cloud server or a Managed Kubernetes cluster node to a subnet via a port

-A cloud server can be added to a private subnet, a global router subnet, or a public subnet after server creation.
-The Managed Kubernetes cluster node can be added to a private subnet or a global router subnet.
+A cloud server can be added to a private subnet, a global router subnet, or a public subnet after the server has been created.
+A Managed Kubernetes cluster node can be added to a private subnet or a global router subnet.

 To do this, you need to add a port to the server or node.